Aida73/realtime-data-streaming/README.md

     com.datastax.spark:spark-cassandra-connector_2.12:3.1.0 spark_stream.py
     ```

-- You can visit the control center page (link available in the Docker Dektop Dashboard) to visualize the fetched from the API in the Topic users_created.
+- You can visit the control center page (link available in the Docker Desktop Dashboard) to visualize the fetched data from the API in the Topic users_created.
 - Enter into the cassandra container to visualize data fetched from kafka.

 ## Technical Stacks Used: